alexiszamanidis/dotfiles/README.md

         -   type `xprop` and click on an application you want to bind with a specific workspace
         -   pick the name next to `WM_NAME(STRING) =` and use it in i3/.config/i3/config

+-   When .editorconfig is not working run the following commands

+    -   ```bash
+        # check which files need to be fixed
+        npx eclint check '.'
+        # fix these files
+        npx eclint fix '.'
+        ```

 ### Clone and Install

 ```